hfp/libxstream/documentation/libxstream_contrib.md

 **Do not bulk-reformat as part of a change.** Recent clang-format versions reflow entire files, which buries a small change in hundreds of unrelated lines and makes review impossible.
-This is why `tool_normalize.sh` has its reformat step deliberately disabled.
+This is why clang-format is deliberately absent from the hook set.
 Format new and edited code by hand to match the file around it; the formatter is a maintenance tool, run deliberately and committed on its own.

 Do not mix reformatting, renaming, and behavioural change in one commit.

 ## Library Code

-- Library code does not terminate the process: no `exit(...)` in `src/`.
+- Library code does not terminate the process: no direct `exit(...)` in `src/`.
   Return a status and let the caller decide.
+The macro that wraps the one unavoidable case is the single exception.
 - Environment variables carry the project's own prefix (`LIBXS_*` or `LIBXSTREAM_*`). `scripts/tool_getenvars.sh` lists what the source reads.
 - **Header-only mode must keep working.** The amalgamated header